A Small Molecule Membrane Permeability Calculation¶

 Is your molecule charged?
 If it is possible your molecule can have multiple charged states, check that a charged molecule was not inadvertently simulated.
 A charged molecule will likely have a low permeability value.

 If you have large, highly flexible molecule, it is possible that a separate progress coordinate may be needed to improve conformational sampling.
-Please email support@eyesopen.com to discuss methods to facilitate this type of samping within your permeability simulation.
+Please email support@eyesopen.com to discuss methods to facilitate this type of sampling within your permeability simulation.

-Run the Auxiliary Coordinates Calculation Floe¶
+Calculate the Auxiliary Coordinates

-Cosine of the angle to $hat{z}$: the cosine of the angle of the molecule relative to the lipid bilayer normal, which is defined through the vector product of the unit electric dipole moment of the drug molecule and bilayer normal.
+Cosine of the angle to \(\hat{z}\): the cosine of the angle of the molecule relative to the lipid bilayer normal, which is defined through the vector product of the unit electric dipole moment of the drug molecule and bilayer normal.

 No. of hydrophobic contacts: the number of hydrophobic contacts, which is defined to be the number of aliphatic atoms of the lipid tails within the 10 Å distance of any hydrophobic atoms of the drug molecule.